Crypto-Arsenal/public/docs/trader/01-get-started/02-choose-a-trading-bot/arena.md

 # Arena

-- pick a trading bot from Arena and add to watchlist
+- Pick a trading bot from Arena and add to Watchlist